 Exceptions to minimum credit rules

-UBC varsity athletes may receive and earn scholarships and academic awards on as few as 18 credits in the Winter session.
-They will need to provide a letter from Athletics confirming the athlete’s commitment to the varsity team and their need to study at a reduced course load.
+If you are a UBC varsity athlete, you may receive and earn scholarships and academic awards on as few as 18 credits in the Winter session.
+You will need to provide a letter from Athletics confirming your commitment to the varsity team and the need to study at a reduced course load.

 Students with a disability

-- Students registered with Access & Diversity will need a letter or email from an Access & Diversity Advisor confirming their registration and their need to study at a reduced course load.
-The letter must indicate the number of credits the student can take each term, which would be equivalent to a full-time course load for that student.
+You will need a letter or email from an Accessibility Advisor confirming your registration and the need to study at a reduced course load.
+The letter must indicate the number of credits you can take each term, which would be equivalent to a full-time course load.

-- Students not registered with Access & Diversity will need a letter from a medical professional confirming the student's medical condition and the need to study at reduced course load is required.
+You will need a letter from a medical professional confirming your medical condition and the need to study at a reduced course load.

 Final year of study

-Note: if the student has already provided documentation to another UBC unit/faculty who approves this request, the student does not need to submit documentation to Enrolment Services.
-Staff in Enrolment Services can make a decision based on communication received from another UBC unit/faculty.
+If you've already provided documentation to another UBC unit or faculty who approves this request, you do not need to submit documentation to Enrolment Services.
+Enrolment Services staff can make a decision based on communication received from another UBC unit or faculty.